lostjared/acidcam-cli/README.md

 	-r color_map [value from 1-12]

+List of the Different Color maps you can apply with -r:

+	1  Autum
+	2 Bone
+	3 Jet
+	4 Winter
+    	5 Rainbow
+	6 Ocean
+	7 Summer
+	8 Spring
+	9 Cool
+	10 HSV
+	11 Pink
+    	12 Hot

 If you install from .deb package the programs name is acidcam-cli to not conflict with name of Acid Cam Qt program name.
 To install download .deb for your platform and